Mathematics & Teaching of Mathematics

-The Department of Mathematics, Statistics, and Computer Science (MSCS) is a top-ranked research program spanning a broad range of topics in pure and applied mathematics, statistics, computer science, and mathematics education.
-Degree options span from a Bachelor of Science (B.S.) to a Doctorate of Arts (D.A.) in Mathematics and are taught by faculty who are dedicated to teaching excellence and scholarship.
+The UIC Department of Mathematics, Statistics, and Computer Science (MSCS) is a top-ranked research program that spans a broad range of topics in pure and applied mathematics, statistics, computer science, and mathematics education.
+Degree options include a Bachelor of Science (BS) with a Major, Master of Science, Doctor of Philosophy, and Doctorate of Arts (DA) in Mathematics.
+Faculty are dedicated to teaching excellence and groundbreaking scholarship.

 Mathematics is an excellent doorway to a future of possibilities.
 Employers are eager for applicants that have solid analytical, problem-solving, and critical thinking skills, as well as advanced technical training and an understanding of the role that “big data” plays in today’s complex society.
 UIC LAS offers all of this and more!